Scope#20 | Marubeni Scholarships in the Philippines

 By James Simms

-TARLAC, Philippines – In tears with his head in his hands, 17-year-old Carl Vega sat on the corrugated-tin roof of his wood and bamboo house south of Manila.
+TARLAC, Philippines – In tears with his head in his hands, 17-year-old Carl Vega sat on the corrugated-tin roof of his wood and bamboo house north of Manila.

 Moments earlier, his mother had told him that he’d have to quit his high school because the family wouldn’t be able to afford the tuition, as she needed to leave her government job to look after her cancer-stricken father and ill mother.
 With those words, his dream of becoming a computer engineer had disappeared forever, he thought.